-All these external lights have one thing in common, they offer diffused lighting to illuminate a subject and are typically targeted at smartphone photography.
-Nova and iblazr offer nifty features such as Bluetooth connectivity and light temperature control, which gives a portrait shots warmer tones.
+All these external lights have one thing in common; they offer diffused lighting to illuminate a subject and are typically targeted at smartphone photography.
+Nova and iblazr offer nifty features such as Bluetooth connectivity and light temperature control, giving portrait shots warmer tones.

-For lighting frequently used for portrait shots on faces (for example selfies and wefies), it is important to have a feature for selective temperature color for your light source and Nova and iblazr offer this feature.
-A useful article on the effects of light temperatures on face shots is covered in an article here.
+For lighting frequently used for portrait shots on faces (for example, selfies and wefies), it is essential to have a feature for selective temperature colour for your light source.
+Nova and iblazr offer this feature.
+A helpful article on the effects of light temperatures on face shots is covered in an article here.